ViditAgrawal21/MiniMinds/REVENUECAT_SETUP.md

     android:launchMode="standard" />  <!-- or singleTop -->
 ```

-You can find Android's documentation on the various `launchMode` options here.

 ### Include BILLING permission
 Don't forget to include the BILLING permission in your `AndroidManifest.xml` file: